Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 How does the Commission intend to modify the existing AMLD4 framework?

 The main amendments to AMLD4 proposed by the Commission relate to Virtual Currency (VC) transactions, prepaid instruments (such as prepaid cards) and centralised bank and payment account registers.
 There is increasing evidence that VC transfers are used by terrorist organisations to move and store illicit funds out of reach of law enforcement and other authorities.
-VC are currently not regulated at EU level, and whilst these transactions are recorded, they remain anonymous, and there is no reporting mechanism equivalent to that found in the mainstream banking system to flag and identify suspicious activity.
+VC are currently not regulated at EU level, and whilst these transactions are recorded, they remain anonymous, and there is no reporting mechanism equivalent to that found in the mainstream banking system to flag and ident

 0330 161 1234